ramanshahdatascience/contector/README.md

   others inevitably roll off.

-This workbook (built with Excel for Mac 2019 but backward-compatible to Excel 2003) provides a place to maintain a list of people, their place in one's power circles, and information about the most recent contact for each of them.
-It uses some conditional formatting and custom sorting to make it comfortable to carry out Robinett's proposal in practice, getting reliable contact reminders at a glance when "it has been too long" with someone important instead of relying on a fallible memory to do so.
+This workbook (built with Excel for Mac 2019 but backward-compatible to Excel 2003) operationalizes this proposal.
+It provides a place to maintain a list of people, each person's place in one's power circles, and when and how you last contacted them.
+This is deliberately much less information than you'd store in "personal CRM" apps available elsewhere.
+It generates reliable contact reminders at a glance when "it has been too long" with someone you care about.

 Robinett's recommendations add up to a baseline of adding value to ~15 different people in one's power circles every day, 365 days a year.
 I don't consider this realistic for people with an occupation other than "full-time networker."
-This spreadsheet's defaults for the sizes and frequencies of the tiers dial these parameters down a great deal while staying true to Robinett's basic Dunbar's-number-based structure:
+This spreadsheet's defaults for the sizes and frequencies of the tiers dial these parameters down a great deal while staying true to Robinett's basic structure of a few frequency tiers addding up to Dunbar's number:

 - The default power circle sizes are 5 + 25 + 120 = 150.
 - The spreadsheet suggests being in touch with each of the 5 weekly, each of